CALIFORNIA DISCOVERY LAW

 4. stating the witness has possession.

-obtained in violation of the provision may be excluded.
-The
+violation of the provision may be excluded.
+The affidavit

-apply to depositions.
-Prior to 1993 those provisions applied to
+Prior to 1993 those provisions applied to CCP §2020 depositions of

 for the production…."
 In 1993, the legislature specifically

-act reaffirms the clear wording of the statute that the affidavit
+clear wording of the statute that the affidavit is required for

 In 1986 when the new Discovery Act was enacted, former CCP §2020(d) & (e) did not eliminate the affidavit requirement of CCP§§1985 and 1987.5.
 CCP §1985(b) specifies four items to be included in the affidavit.
 The legislature of course was aware of these statutory provisions in 1986 when it enacted the subsequent legislation regarding depositions and it addressed that specific requirement.
 It could have expressly provided that no affidavit was required in either or both sections governing nonparty depositions but did not do so.
 However, it clearly addressed the issue.
 It excluded only one of the four items required by CCP §1985 to be covered by the affidavit: the good cause requirement, in both §2020.410 and §2020.510.
 In 1990 when it considered and amended 1985 it did not change the affidavit requirements for nonparty depositions.
 From the enactment of the current Discovery Act to 1993 an affidavit, except for the good cause requirement, was expressly required for all non-party depositions requiring document production.
 Again, in 1993, the legislature addressed the specific issue of the affidavit requirements of 1987.5 in connection with non-party depositions.
 It excluded the affidavit requirement entirely when an appearance was not required and only business records were sought pursuant to CCP 2020.410.
 It did not change the requirement with regard to 2020510 when an appearance is required and other records sought.
 It may have thought that the affidavit is not necessary when only business records are sought from relatively sophisticated deponents.
 It may have thought the more onerous burden of an appearance justifies a more onerous burden of the affidavit.
 It may have thought that a 3rd party would move to quash if there was insufficient showing or appear without contesting it if the showing was sufficient.
 It may not have thought about this issue at all.
 However, it clearly addressed the issue and treated former section 2020(d) differently from 2020(e).